ranushka-lakmal/Sliit-MTIT-Assignment-02/README.md

 StudentServiceImple Implementation Class

-	Right click on the project > New > Class > Give the name as “Student” > Finish
+	Right click on the project > New > Class > Give the name as “StudentServiceImple” > Finish

   ![](https://github.com/Ranushklakmal/Sliit-MTIT-Assignment-02/blob/master/Screenshot/5.PNG)